simeonrowsell/simseneca/src/content/work/rapidly-iterating-on-the-landing-page.md

 ---
-metaTitle: 'Rapidly iterated on the landing page, driving a 200%+ increase in engagement.'
+metaTitle: 'Rapid prototype iteration to increase engagement by 160%'
-metaDescription: 'Optimising the landing experience by efficiently communicating TravelLocal’s USP and accelerating the "ah-ha" moment, leading to a hugely impactful 200%+ increase in customer engagement.'
+metaDescription: "Optimising the landing experience by efficiently communicating TravelLocal's proposition and accelerating the \"ah-ha\" moment, leading to an impactful 160% increase in customer engagement."
 sortOrder: 3
-title: 'Rapidly iterating the landing page to drive a 200%+ increase in engagement'
+title: 'Rapid prototype iteration to increase engagement by 160%'
 cover: './landing-page-hero.png'
 coverAlt: 'Desktop designs for the Egypt landing experience'
 intro: |
   TravelLocal connects travellers with local travel experts right there in their destination.
-If you want to go to Egypt, who better to plan your tailor-made trip for you than someone actually living and working in Cairo?
+If you want to go to Egypt, who better to plan your trip for you than someone actually living and working in Cairo?

   This is a persuasive proposition, but not enough customers were understanding it.

-  I led product design on a key project to optimise the landing experience by efficiently communicating TravelLocal's USP and accelerating the "ah-ha" moment, leading to a hugely impactful 200%+ increase in customer engagement.
+  I led Product Design on a key project optimising the customer landing experience by better communicating TravelLocal\'s proposition and accelerating the \"ah-ha\" moment.

+  The outcome was an impactful 160% increase in customer engagement.

+  Much of the work is in the process and reasoning but if you want you can <a href="#final-designs">jump straight to the final designs</a>.
 introPreheading: 'Challenge'
 skills: [
-  'Product process',
   'UI/UX design',
+  'Rapid prototyping and iteration',
   'Customer research',
-  'Prototyping and validation',
+  'Product strategy',
   'Cross-team collaboration'
 ]
 takeawaysPreheading: 'Process & outcomes'
 takeaways: [
   {
-    title: "Designed and A/B tested the new landing page",
+    title: "Defined a North Star metric",
     number: 1,
-    moreLink: "the-designs-for-the-ab-experiment"
-  },
-  {
-    title: "Resulted in impactful business outcomes",
-    number: 2,
-    moreLink: "outcomes"
+    moreLink: "understanding-the-business-challenge-and-defining-a-north-star"
   },
 ]